 Looking for community service ideas?
 Read 30 Awesome Activities for Volunteering and Community Service

-Some common categories to brainstorm for would be Volunteer Experience, Leadership Experience, Athletics and Extracurricular Activities.
+Some common categories to brainstorm for would be Volunteer Experience, Leadership Experience, Athletics, and Extracurricular Activities.
 Volunteer Experience could be working with the National Honor Society while an example of Leadership Experience could be Team Captain of a Sports Team.
 Athletics would include participating in sports such as Basketball or Track.
 Extracurricular Activities would allow you to list Clubs or church groups.
-For more tips on making an activities list, check out this YouTube video.

 4) Identify your (Human) Resources– There will come a time in every scholarship search where you will need the help of at least one trusted adult.
 Here are some examples of adults who can help you with your search: